 Elizabeth is the mother of two teenagers and an animal lover.
 Here she is with her rescued Shepherd cross – Jesse.
 Her dog is usually not allowed on the couch – can you see how uncomfortable he looks.
 He cooperated for the photo shoot.
 Elizabeth has served on the board since 2016.
 She is also the founder and managing partner of an HR Consulting company that was founded in 2000.
 She is an avid mountain biker and also a leadership coach.

 At a very young age, Kate’s mother taught her to have care and compassion towards all living creatures, profoundly impacting how she interacts with the world.
 In keeping with this philosophy and wanting to help animals, she began serving the WILDNoth Board of Directors in 2013, and has been a member of the Animal Care Committee and the Fund Development Committee.
 She has a graduate degree that combines the fields of psychology and statistics.
 She is also passionate about meditation, nature, and music.

-Al Stewart – Treasurer
+Rachelle Beger – Treasurer